"The only thing superior to the scholars of Orrojek is

 |Government Stability||Very Stable|

-The city of Orrojek is an anachronism of sorts and an anomaly.
+The city of Orrojek is the capital and largest city of Kalimura.
+It is an anachronism of sorts and an anomaly.
 It is a city of science and technology in a world ruled by magic.
 It is also a cradle of civilization in a somewhat lawless and wild west.
 Orrojek was founded upon the tenants that science and learning could overcome the challenges of the real world.
 To this end, Orrojek has developed several schools, guilds and other organizations that hold those tenants dear and all work toward Orrojeks primary goal to show the world the advantages of science over magic.
-Orrojek is, first and foremost, a place of learning.

 Orrojek Assembly Hall